Temporal Graph Reconfiguration for Always-Connected Graphs: Reachability Partitions

-For a bridge $(\{u,v\}, t) = (e,t)$, note that in an always-connected graph, $\gcal(t)$ has exactly one connected component.
-By definition of a bridge, $\gcal(t) - (e,t)$ has exactly two connected components.
-Since every node belongs to a connected component, these sets form a partition of $V$ and correspond to our reachability partition, as $u$ and $v$ are in different connected components.
+An edge $(\{u', v'\},t')$ is a \emph{crossing edge} in the reachability partition of a bridge $(\{u,v\}, t) = (e,t)$ if $u' \in \Comp(u,e, t)$ and $v' \in \Comp(v,e, t)$.
+Note that in an always-connected graph, $\gcal(t)$ has exactly one connected component.
+For a bridge $(\{u,v\}, t) = (e,t)$, it holds that $\gcal(t) - (e,t)$ has exactly two connected components.
+Since every node belongs to a connected component, these two connected components form a partition of $V$ and correspond to our reachability partition, as $u$ and $v$ are in different connected components.

 Using the definition of the reachability partition, we can now characterize when a bridge becomes a non-bridge after an edge relabeling operation.